 Subjects with severe visual agnosia may feel objects to be ready to hand while failing to coherently see any spatial connection to them.
 This is part of the empirical evidence for the claim that motion-guiding vision can be dissociated from descriptive vision.
 Does it follow that Bodily Action Availability can be met without Spatial Connectedness?
 Not really.
 The feeling of presence arguably has some spatial content, even when it is free-floating: we feel the presence of something around us, here or there.
-Now, either its spatial content comes from the feeling of being ready to hand or, if the latter feeling turns out to be spatially neutral, it comes from a distinct experience.
-In both cases, Bodily Action Availability and Spatial Connectedness are met.
+Now, either its spatial content comes from the feeling of being ready to hand or, if the latter feeling turns out to be spatially neutral, it

-9 The neurological and functional distinction between the visuo-motor and the visuo-semantic systems was proposed by Milner and Goodale (1995), although later developments have shown that that there are many more connections between the systems than originally thought.
+&lt;sup>9 The neurological and functional distinction between the visuo-motor and the visuo-semantic systems was proposed by Milner and Goodale (1995), although later developments have shown that that there are many more connections between the systems than originally thought.
 For the philosophical significance of this distinction to the philosophy of perception, see Jacob and Jeannerod 2003 and Nanay 2014.

-10 The discussion here connects with the literature on the sense of agency (see, e.g., Gallagher 2012).
+&lt;sup>10 The discussion here connects with the literature on the sense of agency (see, e.g., Gallagher 2012).
 The feeling of presence need not involve the feeling of agency, since the subject need not act on the object to feel its presence, but it always involves the sense of being "actable", or somehow available to action.